bnb-chain/BEPs/BEP86.md

 ## 5. Specification

 ### 5.1 Governable Parameter
-Import a governable parameter `extraRelayerReward` to the [RelayerIncentivize Contract](https://github.com/binance-chain/bsc-genesis-contract/blob/master/contracts/RelayerIncentivize.sol):
+Import a governable parameter `dynamicExtraIncentiveAmount` to the [RelayerIncentivize Contract](https://github.com/binance-chain/bsc-genesis-contract/blob/master/contracts/RelayerIncentivize.sol):
-1. The `extraRelayerReward` represents the amount of BNB which will be transferred from the SystemReward to the bsc relayer reward pool.
+1. The `dynamicExtraIncentiveAmount` represents the amount of BNB which will be transferred from the SystemReward to the bsc relayer reward pool.
-2. The `extraRelayerReward` can be modified by sidechain governance on BC.
+2. The `dynamicExtraIncentiveAmount` can be modified by sidechain governance on BC.

 ### 5.2 Modify RelayerIncentivize Contract
 Modify the `addReward` method in the RelayerIncentivize contract:
-1. Try to claim `extraRelayerReward` from the SystemReward contract.
+1. Try to claim `dynamicExtraIncentiveAmount` from the SystemReward contract.
 2. Add the new claimed reward to the existing reward.
 3. Add the total reward to the relayer reward pool.